entone/firmata/README.md

 Coming soon...
 The API is still in flux

-## Limitations

-* Implementing functionality on an as-needed basis, so not all functionality is implemented
-* Like most libraries, this one determines if it is "connected" once it has received version and firmware info from the microcontroller.
-This can be an issue if connecting by XBee rather than USB-Serial

-## Advantages

-* Small
-* Organized
-* Elixir

 ## Feature Completeness

 Because I am new to Elixir, I don't want to write too much code up-front, so I'm implementing only what I require.